-Cataract Gorge.
-There’s absolutely no escaping the fact that “The Gorge” is one of the most loved Tasmanian attractions.
+There’s absolutely no escaping the fact that Cataract Gorge is one of the most loved Tasmanian attractions.
 Locals and tourists to the island state all rave about it.
 But why?
 What makes it so popular?
 We take a closer look and offer some insight into that popularity.

 Cataract Gorge: The Basin Chairlift

-Firstly, the Cataract Gorge is home to the Basin Chairlift.
+Firstly, Cataract Gorge is home to the Basin Chairlift.
 Since 1972, the 450-metre ride has been gently transporting people from one side of the Reserve to the other.
-And as Harry and his buddy demonstrate, catching the chairlift is child’s play!
+And catching the chairlift is child’s play.

 The views from the chairlift are always spectacular, and the ride is smooth enough to take photos.
 But at certain times, when northern Tasmania is receiving heavy rainfall, the river system floods and the waters raging through the Cataract Gorge provide a real show.

-While the Basin Chairlift provides enough adrenalin for many people, there’s always some that want more.
+While the Basin Chairlift provides enough adrenaline for many people, there’s always some that want more.
 Rock climbers for instance, who scramble up and down the face of the cliff.
 The photo collage below shows the climber on the left; his location is circled on the right hand side.
-Scary stuff!!
+Scary stuff.

 Kings Bridge is an iconic landmark in Launceston and marks the start of the walking trail into the Reserve from the city centre.
 We cruised underneath the bridge on our Cataract Gorge Cruise with Tamar River Cruises and the construction is amazing.